piotrmurach/necromancer/README.md

 * Simple and expressive API
 * Ability to specify own converters
+* Ability to compose conversions out of simpler ones
 * Support conversion of custom defined types

 ## Installation